-- Planning and implementation of qualitative research methods, for example, semi-structured interviews, focus groups, participant observation, ethnoecology techniques, time use diaries and calendars, ranking and sorting exercises, among others - Planning and implementation of quantitative research methods, for example, individual and household surveys, spatial measurement and mapping (GIS), social network analysis, among others
+- Planning and implementation of qualitative research methods, for example, semi-structured interviews, focus groups, participant observation, ethnoecology techniques, time-use diaries and calendars, ranking and sorting exercises, among others. - Planning and implementation of quantitative research methods such as individual and household surveys, spatial measurement and mapping (GIS), social network analysis, among others. - Analysis, integration and synthesis of data generated from the application of quantitative and qualitative methods. - Presentation of research results.